 Deans or their designees reserve the right to approve all candidates for admission.

 Should you relocate, you must update your address within the PG Campus Student Portal within the first 30 days of moving to have your primary address updated.
-You must review your program page in this catalog in order to determine any applicable professional licensure requirements for your new primary address.
+You may be asked to provide a proof of residency document for your new address.
+You must review your program page in this catalog and the State Licensure and Certifications site in order to determine any applicable professional licensure requirements for your new primary address.
 Certain programs that are designed to meet professional licensure requirements in one state may have different requirements in another state.
-Once you have reviewed your program page, contact your Student Advisor should you have further questions.
+Once you have reviewed your program page and the State Licensure and Certifications site, contact your Student Advisor should you have further questions.

 Criminal Background Check Requirements